asdst14/getdata/readme.md

 ## Step 3: Extracting the relevant measurements

-Using the select-function of the dplyr package the script extract the columns containing "mean()" and "std()" in their names.
+Using the select-function of the dplyr package the script extracts the columns containing "mean()" and "std()" in their names, columns with "angle" and "meanFreq" are removed in this step.
+As a result, the data frame only contains the variables with measurements and calculations from the accelerometer and the gyroscope.

-The data frame "data2" stores theses variables as well as the information about the subject and the activity_id.
+The data frame data2 stores the theses variables as well as the information about the subject and the activity_id.

 ## Step 4: Integrating activity labels